-PNR-130 Medical/Surgical Nursing II
+PNR-128 Medical/Surgical Nursing I

-This course is a continuation of the study of the nursing process.
-Concepts include the physiological, phychosocial, nutritional, health and saftey needs of the adult.
-Clinical experiences address selected commonly occuring health problems having predictable outcomes.
+This course is a beginning study utilizing the nursing process.
+Concepts include the physiological, psychosocial, and health and safety needs of the adult.
+Pharmacology and nutrition are integrated.
+Clinical experiences address selected commonly occurring health problems having predictable outcomes.

-Prerequisite(s)......
+Prerequisite(s).....
 PNR-110

-PNR-140 Medical/Surgical Nursing III
+PNR-138 Medical/Surgical Nursing II

 This course is a continuation of the study of the nursing process.
-Concepts include the physiological, phychosocial, nutritional, and health and saftey needs of the adult.
+Concepts include the physiological, psychosocial, and health and safety needs of the adult.
+Pharmacology and nutrition are integrated.
 Clinical experiences address selected commonly occurring health problems having predictable outcomes.

-Prerequisite(s)......
-PNR-130
+Prerequisite(s).....
+PNR-128